 What does it mean to build a “Community of Practice” with the Ford Global Fellowship?

 A “Community of Practice” (CoP) is a group of people who share a commitment to a particular field or area and who have a passion and curiosity for learning how to improve their work.
-The group, composed of current and past Fellows, interacts with each other regularly and reflects on and learns from their own behaviors, practices, and decisions.
-We envision catalyzing a powerful set of relationships and resources to create a multiplier effect for Fellows to create challenges and changes to systems that perpetuate inequality, leading to wider impact within and across regions.
+The group, composed of all current and past Fellows, interacts with each other regularly and reflects on and learns from their own behaviors, practices, and decisions.
+We envision catalyzing a powerful set of relationships and resources to create a multiplier effect for Fellows to create challenges and changes to systems and conditions that perpetuate inequality, leading to wider impact within and across regions.